-Scheduling may or may not permit singles to also bowl on teams.
+Scheduling may or may not permit participants to play in both the singles and team bowling events.
 The Host is to ensure that provinces/territories are advised as soon as known as to whether singles bowling and team bowling will be conducted concurrently or separately.

 It is also essential that Province/Territory Directors inform the Host as soon as possible as to whether they have bowlers that plan on bowling in both singles and team 'IF' this can indeed be accommodated.